Walking your dog on Marsden Moor

 Always walk around cows with calves, they may feel threatened if you walk between them.
 If you're unsure try to find an alternative route around the animals.

-Marsden Moor is an important breeding site for ground nesting birds which are vulnerable to curious dogs when they’re sat on eggs and raising chicks.
+Marsden Moor is an important breeding site for ground nesting birds which are vulnerable to curious dogs when they’re sitting on eggs and raising chicks.

 Moorland species such as Curlew, Golden Plover and Short-eared Owl use the moors as a safe place to breed and raise their young.